SecureWorks (NASDAQ:SCWX) Issues Q3 2022 Earnings Guidance

+SecureWorks (NASDAQ:SCWX) last issued its earnings results on Wednesday, September 1st.
+The technology company reported $0.01 EPS for the quarter, topping the consensus estimate of ($0.01) by $0.02.
+The company had revenue of $134.20 million for the quarter, compared to the consensus estimate of $135.02 million.
+SecureWorks had a negative net margin of 3.71% and a positive return on equity of 0.15%.
+The firm’s revenue for the quarter was down 3.1% on a year-over-year basis.
+During the same period in the previous year, the firm earned $0.10 earnings per share.
+On average, sell-side analysts predict that SecureWorks will post -0.37 EPS for the current fiscal year.

 An institutional investor recently raised its position in SecureWorks stock.
-Morgan Stanley increased its stake in shares of SecureWorks Corp.
-(NASDAQ:SCWX) by 209.7% during the second quarter, according to the company in its most recent filing with the SEC.
-The fund owned 38,301 shares of the technology company’s stock after acquiring an additional 25,934 shares during the period.
-Morgan Stanley’s holdings in SecureWorks were worth $709,000 as of its most recent filing with the SEC.
+Morgan Stanley lifted its stake in shares of SecureWorks Corp.
+(NASDAQ:SCWX) by 209.7% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 38,301 shares of the technology company’s stock after acquiring an additional 25,934 shares during the quarter.
+Morgan Stanley’s holdings in SecureWorks were worth $709,000 at the end of the most recent reporting period.
 Institutional investors and hedge funds own 10.20% of the company’s stock.

 SecureWorks Company Profile